tschiman/java-developer-cell-phone-usage/README.md

 *	Data Usage
     *	one column for each month

-Report should be printed to a local printer in your computer
+Report should be printed to a local printer in your computer.

 # Tech Stack
 Java is the programming language we want you use.
 Any version of Java will be fine.
 You can use open source libraries if you like.